YellowOnion/steam-runtime-tools/README.md

         --archive .
     ./tests/relocatable-install.py _build/relocatable-install  # optional

+When building a development version of `pressure-vessel` using a 'scout' SDK Docker image, if the `pressure-vessel-build-relocatable-install` script is unable to find some of the required dependencies, it might be necessary to add apt repositories containing development versions of those dependencies to `/etc/apt/sources.list`, and run `apt-get update`.

 For more convenient use on a development system, if you have a SteamRT 1 'scout' SDK tarball or an unpacked sysroot, you can place a tarball at `_build/sysroot.tar.gz` or unpack a sysroot into